 If you are importing to a remote destination in Australia and want to learn the impact this will have on your normal shipping process then look no further!

-This guide will help you understand the ins and outs on rural shipping and provides particular insight to rural tailgates.
+This guide will help you understand the ins and outs of rural shipping and will provide you with comprehensive insights into rural tailgates.

 1. Determine if your location is rural